Today’s Guest: Nate Fakes, cartoonist, “Break of Day”

 With a name like that, he’s pretty much got to be funny, right?

 Fakes is the creator of “Break of Day,” a syndicated, single-panel daily comic strip in the mode of “The Far Side” or “Bizarro.”
 As are most successful newspaper comics, it is drawn in a style that is instantly recognizable and has a voice that is all Fake — I mean Fakes.

-NATE FAKES audio excerpt: “Ever since I’ve had a box of Crayons, I’ve been drawing.”
+NATE FAKES podcast excerpt: “Ever since I’ve had a box of Crayons, I’ve been drawing.”

 You can LISTEN to this interview with cartoonist NATE FAKES, creator of BREAK OF DAY, by clicking the audio player above!